William L. Miller - CEO

 Damon Faulkner has worked in the Diagnostics, Medical Device and Biologics field for over 25 years and has managed sales teams in those fields for 20 years.
 He has managed sales teams for Smith+Nephew, Orthovita, Organogenesis as well as sales reps with his own distributorship.
 Damon brings a track record of successful new product/service campaign launches regionally and nationwide as well as building distribution channels for those launches.

-Charnetta Williams - Operations Manager
+Charnetta Williams - Director of Operations

 Mrs. Williams has over 15 years of experience in the healthcare industry, with an emphasis in customer service, training and quality assurance settings.
 Mrs. Williams joined Bostwick Laboratories, a national anatomic and clinical pathology laboratory, as the Laboratory Reporting and Processing Manager and was later promoted to Medical Records Manager, Insurance Research Manager, Missing Information Manager, Quality Assurance/Quality Control Manager, and lastly Logistics Manager.
 Prior to joining Bostwick Laboratories, Mrs. Williams' work experience included time with CyMed, Inc, a medical transcription company where she was the Office Manager.